ace0/cs642-hw4/README.md

 It is due **May 2, 2016** by 11:59 PM local time.

+## Background
 In this repository you will find four packet traces (pcap files) that can be read by the WireShark tool (among other tools).
 You will need to investigate these traces to answer the questions below.
 To get started you will want to understand how to use WireShark's filtering capabilities.
+Your solution will be a file `solutions.txt` with answers to the questions below.

 ## Trace 1: HTTP
-1. Give three websites (domain anme and IP addresses) visited from source IP address `192.168.0.100`.
+1. Give three websites (domain name and IP addresses) visited from source IP address `192.168.0.100`.

 1. Give three search queries and the domain of the site for each query made from source IP address `192.168.0.100`.

 ### Trace 2: FTP
 FTP is the file transport protocol.
 There is a lot of information about it on the internet.

 1. What is the user name and password used to connect to the FTP server?

 1. List any (and all) files that were downloaded from the FTP server.